 Most other parties, including Costa’s former hard-left allies who last month sided with the right in rejecting the government’s budget bill and triggering the snap election, shed support, according to the poll.

-Political analysts say the Jan.
-30 election alone might not solve Portugal’s political impasse as no party or workable alliance is likely to achieve a stable majority, potentially undermining the country’s ability to spur growth using European pandemic recovery funds.
+Political analysts say an election alone might not solve the political impasse as no single party or workable alliance is likely to achieve a stable majority, potentially undermining the country’s ability to spur growth using European pandemic recovery funds.

 Most consider the left’s alliance all but impossible to rebuild due to mutual distrust.

 Several other surveys have recently pointed to a similar picture for the top two rivals, but with some, often significant, differences in the backing for the smaller parties.